 A team shall forfeit any game in which it uses an ineligible player or a player participating under an assumed name.

-Individuals violating eligibility rules may be suspended from intramural participation for one calendar year and must also meet with the Intramural Coordinator.
+Individuals violating eligibility rules may be suspended from intramural participation and must also meet with the Intramural Coordinator.

-There is a registration fee for teams participating in each sport.
-The registration fee will vary from $25-$150 depending on the sport and the facility in which games will be played.
+Team registration fees may apply.
+Registration fees will vary depending on the sport and the facility in which games will be played.
 Profits are used for the maintenance and purchase of new equipment, covering facility usage fees, and staff wages.

 Sportsmanship grades (A-D and F, on a 4.0 scale) are recorded by officials after each game.
 Regardless of team record, teams must maintain a GPA of at least 2.5 to be eligible for playoffs.

-Playoff schedules will be made and posted immediately following the last regular season game and captains will be notified.
+Playoff schedules will be made and posted on IMLeagues.com following the last regular season game.

 Players must participate in at least one league game during the regular season in order to be eligible to play in post-season playoff games.